TammingaLab/TammingaLab.github.io/people.md

 <br style="clear:both" />

 <img src="/images/aini.jpg" alt="Headshot of an Asian woman with chin length black hair and bangs, wearing a yellow sweater and blue scarf." style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
 [**Aini Li**](https://www.ling.upenn.edu/~liaini) is a 4th year Ph.D. student in Linguistics.
-Her research interests include language change and variation as well as mental representation/processing of language variability, with a particular interest in the production and perception of morphosyntactic variables.
+Her research interests are at the interface of sociolinguistics and psycholinguistics.
+In particular, she is using experimental methods to probe the influence of grammatical, social and cognitive factors on the perception and production of variation.

 <br style="clear:both" />